wp-plugins/px-slider/readme.txt

 == Description ==
 Try this an awesome Parallax Slider.
 Cool plugin plugin to add a parallax effect to your web page.
 One click install and quick backend settings make it easy to use for you.
+Click here to see a Demo http://www.wpfruits.com/downloads/wp-plugins/px-slider-wordpress-plugin/

 === Features ===